 Multiple days of protests in Minneapolis and across the nation were sparked by a video showing a police officer kneeling on the neck of George Floyd, a Black man, during an arrest on May 25.
 Floyd was later pronounced dead at a hospital.

-Nina Svanberg, a reporter for the Swedish outlet Expressen, told the Committee to Protect Journalists that she and Thomas Nilsson, a photojournalist for Norwegian outlet Verdens Gang, had walked with protesters up from the Third Precinct to the Fifth Precinct.
-National Guard troops and police arrived to the area to disperse the crowd and enforce the 8 p.m. curfew in place on May 29.
+Svanberg told the Committee to Protect Journalists — a founding partner of the U.S. Press Freedom Tracker — that she and Thomas Nilsson, a photojournalist for Norwegian outlet Verdens Gang, had walked with protesters up from the Third Precinct to the Fifth Precinct on the 29th.
+National Guard troops and police arrived to the area to disperse the crowd and enforce the 8 p.m. curfew.

-At approximately 11:30 p.m., Minneapolis Police Department officers began indiscriminately firing projectiles and tear gas to disperse the crowd, Svanberg said.
+At about 11:30 p.m., Minneapolis Police Department officers began indiscriminately firing projectiles and tear gas to disperse the crowd, Svanberg said.
 One hit her on the hip.

 “All of a sudden, I feel a sudden pain in the leg, and I’m losing my balance and falling down,” Svanberg told CPJ.

-She added that she crawled behind a car to avoid being hit again, but was caught in the tear gas.
+She said that she crawled behind a car to avoid being hit again, but was caught in the tear gas.
 Nilsson was affected by the chemical irritant as well.
+The Tracker documented his assault here.

 The Minneapolis Police Department did not respond to multiple phone and emailed requests for comment.